Keyboard shortcuts

 Press Esc to hide this help

-The Rust project is currently working towards a slate of 2 project goals, with 0 of them designated as Flagship Goals.
+The Rust project is currently working towards a slate of 2 project goals, with 0 of them designated as Roadmap Goals.
 This post provides selected updates on our progress towards these goals (or, in some cases, lack thereof).
 The full details for any particular goal are available in its associated tracking issue on the rust-project-goals repository.

-Flagship goals
+Roadmap goals

 Goals looking for help